schreinerman/C-CPP-Coding-Rules/README.md

 6.1 Global Functions
 --------------------

-Global functions are starting with the module name in CammelCase, followed by a `_` and the function name in CammelCase.
+Global functions are starting with the module name in CammelCase, followed by `_` and the function name in CammelCase.

-The implementation of the function is done in the c-file while the prototype is located on the h-file.
+The implementation of the function is done in the c-file while the prototype is located in the h-file.

 Example:
 ````